santa-trout/js-type-checking/README.md

   addresses: Address[]
 };
 ```
-With this, we immediatelly known, when we receive data that didn't meet our expectations.
+With this, we immediatelly known, if we receive data that didn't meet our expectations.
 The error thrown directly points to the `getPerson` function.
 The problem with this approach is, that we now have to encode our expectations twice.
 Once with `type Person` and the other time with `isPerson`.
+Even worse, those definitions can drift apart or not match up at all with inaccurate implementations of `isPerson`.
 Let's try to resolve this issue with the next approach:
 ```ts
 async function getPerson(): Promise<Person> {
   return personOrThrow(await (await fetch(...)).json());